Rental Property Financing Options: What’s Best for Investors?

 Two big ones show up consistently.
 The first is underestimating vacancy, maintenance, and capital expenses.
 The second is over-leveraging with thin reserves, which turns one tough year into forced debt or forced selling.

-If you want a second set of eyes, schedule a complimentary consultation with one of our CFP® professionals at Bauman Wealth Advisors.
-We’ll stress-test your numbers: vacancy, reserves, debt structure so the property functions as a true income asset, not a second job, and aligns with your retirement goals.
+If you want a second set of eyes on your numbers, schedule a complimentary consultation with one of our CFP® professionals at Bauman Wealth Advisors.
+We will stress-test your vacancy assumptions, reserves, and debt structure so the property functions as a true income asset, not a second job, and aligns with your retirement goals.

 Related Articles